AdaCore/spark2014/docs/ug/getting_started.rst

 #. the second step checks that the program correctly implement its specified
    contracts (if any), and that no run-time error can be raised.

-Step 1 is implemented as a static analysis pass in the tool |GNATprove|, under the ``flow`` mode.
+Step 1 is implemented as a static analysis pass in the tool |GNATprove|, in ``flow`` mode.
 This mode is still experimental, so many |SPARK| features are not yet supported.
-Step 2 is implemented as a deductive verification pass in the tool |GNATprove|, under the default ``prove`` mode.
+Step 2 is implemented as a deductive verification pass in the tool |GNATprove|, in the default ``prove`` mode.
 This mode is well developed, but a few |SPARK| features are still not yet supported.

 The difference between these two steps should be emphasized.
-Static analysis in step 1 is a terminating algorithm, which typically takes 2 to 10 times the compilation time to complete.
+Static analysis in step 1 is a terminating algorithm, which typically takes 2 to 10 times as long as compilation to complete.
 Deductive verification in step 2 is based on the generation of logical formulas for each check to prove, which are then passed on to an automatic prover to decide whether the logical formula holds or not.
-The generation of logical formulas is a translation phase, which typically takes 10 times the compilation time to complete.
-The automatic proof of logical formulas may take very long, or never terminate, hence the use of a timeout (default=1s) for each call to the automatic prover.
-It is this last step which takes the most time when calling |GNATprove| on a program, but it is also a step which can be completely parallelized (using switch ``-j`` to specify the number of parallel processes): each logical formula can be proved independently, so the more the number of available cores, the faster it completes.
+The generation of logical formulas is a translation phase, which typically takes 10 times as long as compilation to complete.
+The automatic proof of logical formulas may take a very long time, or never terminate, hence the use of a timeout (default=1s) for each call to the automatic prover.
+It is this last step which takes the most time when calling |GNATprove| on a program, but it is also a step which can be completely parallelized (using switch ``-j`` to specify the number of parallel processes): each logical formula can be proved independently, so the more cores are available the faster it completes.

 .. note::